 In the period after the fall of Soeharto’s rule, this park is often served as a point of departure for organizing peaceful mass rally demonstrations.

-From Tanah Abang: Go to Platform 3/5 and take the Yellow Line heading to Manggarai/Depok/Bogor and change your route in Manggarai.
-Go to Platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini Station.
-Take a 10-minute walk to the southeastern direction.
+From Tanah Abang go to platform 3 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai, go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini and take a 10-minute walk to the southeast.

-From Sudirman go to platform 2 and take the Yellow Line heading to Manggarai/Depok/Bogor and change your route in Manggarai, go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini Station.
-Walk for 10 minutes to the southeast.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai, go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini and take a 10-minute walk to the southeast.

 For a map illustration, click here, or see the map below.